Josverl/Connect-O365/README.md

 -   Azure Rights Management Administration Tool

-This document contains a list of the moduldes to install, the required versions, the download locations and any specific installation options that are needed for a smooth installation.
+This document contains a list of the modules to install, the required versions, the download locations and any specific installation options that are needed for a smooth installation.
 The required powershell module files are downloaded to the systems download folder.
 Before installation the digital certificate of all downloaded files is verified to make sure the installers are signed by Microsoft, before the installation of each module is started.

-Dependend Modules that are published on the PowerShell Gallery are not subject to certificate verification.
+Dependent Modules that are published on the PowerShell Gallery are not subject to certificate verification.

 -   OfficeDevPnP.PowerShell, Module OfficeDevPnP.PowerShell.V16.Commands